FanHa/fanha.github.io/Redis/集群-sentinel.md

     mstime_t failover_delay_logged; /* For what failover_start_time value we
                                        logged the failover delay. */
     struct sentinelRedisInstance *promoted_slave; // 选中来当下一个master的slave
-    /* Scripts executed to notify admin or reconfigure clients: when they
-     * are set to NULL no script is executed. */ char *notification_script;
-    char *client_reconfig_script;

     sds info; /* cached INFO output */
 } sentinelRedisInstance;